kevinliang43/MOC_Reporting/README.md

 MOC Reporting
 =============

-## Goals
+## Goal

-The utlimate goal of the MOC Reporting project is to build usage monitoring functionality into the MOC and a basic analytics system to leverage the data produced by the monitoring system.
-The current expectation is that the project will be focused on instrumenting MOC systems to provide the appropriate hooks for a data collection system and implementing that collection system.
+The ultimate goal of the MOC Reporting project is to generate actionable business objects in the form of summary usage reports.
+The system must be able to generate these reports across the axes of Institution, Project, and User.

 ## Users and Personas

-Three Primary Groups are relevant for discussion the goals of the project.
-The following definitions will be used throughout this document:
+Three Primary Groups are relevant for discussing the goals of the project.
+The following definitions will be used throughout this document and repository:
- - MOC Administrators: technical personel at the MOC who are responsible for MOC operations and generating MOC billing and usage reports
+ - MOC Administrators: technical personnel at the MOC who are responsible for MOC operations and generating MOC billing and usage reports
  - Partner Administrators: Persons-of-Contact at MOC partner corporations and institutions who are responsible for the partner's investment in and participation with the MOC
  - Partner Users: researchers and engineers who use the MOC in their day-to-day tasks

-The project will begin by targeting MOC Administrators (Rob) who need to produce usage reports for the partner institutions.
-The project is anticipated to expand to other users.
-However, those users' personas are not yet well defined.
+The project will begin with MOC Administrators (Rob) who need to produce usage reports for the partner institutions.
+The project is anticipated to expand to other users, however, those users' personas are not yet well defined.

 ## Scope

-At the highest level, the system must be able to tally the total usage for every Partner User at the MOC.
-Further, the system must be able to aggregate that data across two major segments:
+At the highest level, the system must be able to tally the total usage for every Virtual Machine at the MOC.
+Further, the system must be able to aggregate that data across three major segments:
  1. Project
  2. Institution
+ 3. User

+Each pair of segments has the following cardinality:
+ - Project-Institution: Many-to-Many
+ - Project-User: Many-to-Many
+ - User-Institution: Many-to-One

+A notion of relative buy-in/investment will need to be defined for all projects with multiple funding Institutions.

+The system will automatically gather data from MOC Service Provider Systems and begin a processing pipeline.
+The pipeline will build an intermediary store of usage data from which reports and dump files can be generated.
+The generated usage data will be persistent.
+Length of persistency shall be defined at run-time by the MOC Administrator.

+The system will be able to produce reports accurate to one hour.
+The system may be extend to provide finer reporting capabilities.
+Reports generated must be consistent with the raw data collected from OpenStack.
+The system must run automated consistency verification routines against all data source streams.

+The system must support the following front-ends for data export:
+ - CSV File, a Dump of all usage data over a given time period
+ - PDF File, a Human-Readable Report

-Conceptually, the two segements can be considered orthagonal with multiple Institutions participating in/funding any given project.
-In such a case, a notion of relative buy-in/investment would need to be defined for all participating Instiutions (for a given Project).
-The well-scoped-ness of such a condition is under consideration.
-Further, a complete billing system with graphical front-end are considered beyond the scope of this project.
+A complete billing system with graphical front-end is considered beyond the scope of this project.

 ## Features

-#### Todo
+1. MOC Usage data collector
+    - Will poll MOC services to get machine usage data
+2. Data pipeline
+    - Will process raw MOC Service Provider data into the intermediary usage data format
+    - Pipeline will produce data consistent with MOC logs
+    - Multiple Pipeline Architectures must be supported
+3. A database that houses processed usage data
+4. "Front-end" server for accessing processed data
+    - Provides Interface point for user utilities for generating reports
+5. CSV Database dump utility
+    - Will write all entries in the usage database over a specified time period to downloadable files
+    - Allows checking of consistency with MOC Logs
+6. Basic Monthly Aggregate Usage Report Generator
+    - Will extend current work that produces elementary reports

 ## Solution Concept